Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Related Work and Discussion

 In \cite{perera2016dynamic}, the authors develop vocabularies and circumstance-specific human models to determine the parameters of the desired levels of abstraction, specificity and location in robot-provided explanations about the robot's specific, previous experiences in terms of trajectories in a specific environment, as opposed to the more generally applicable conditional explanations about the internals of the learned component generated by Fanoos.
 The particular notions of abstraction and granularity from multiple, distinct, unmixable vocabularies of \cite{perera2016dynamic} evaluate explanations in the context of their specific application and are not immediately applicable nor easily transferable to other domains.
 Fanoos, by contrast, does not require separate vocabularies and enables descriptions to include multiple abstraction levels (for example, mixing them as in the sentence ``House X and a 6m large patch on house Y both need to be painted'').

-Closest in spirit to our work are the planning-related explanations of \cite{sreedharanplan},\footnote{We note that \cite{sreedharanplan} was published after the core of our approach was developed; both of our thinkings developed independently.} providing multiple levels of abstraction with a user-in-the-loop refinement process, but with a focus on markedly different search spaces, models of human interaction, algorithms for description generation and extraction, and experiments.
+Closest in spirit to our work are the planning-related explanations of \cite{sreedharanplan},\footnote{We note that \cite{sreedharanplan} was published after the core of our approach was developed; both of our thinkings developed independently. \cref{sec:appendix:furtherMaterials} points to some relevant material.} providing multiple levels of abstraction with a user-in-the-loop refinement process, but with a focus on markedly different search spaces, models of human interaction, algorithms for description generation and extraction, and experiments.
 Further, we attempt to tackle the difficult problem of extracting high-level symbolic knowledge from systems where such concepts are not natively embedded, in contrast to \cite{sreedharanplan}, who consider purely symbolic systems.

-In summary, current approaches focus on single aspects of explanations, fixed levels of abstraction, and inflexible guarantees about the explanations given.
-Our stance is that an interleaving between automated formal techniques, search heuristics, and user interaction is an effective strategy to achieve the desired flexibility in explanations and the desired adjustable level of fidelity.
+In summary, current approaches focus on single aspects of explanations, fixed levels of abstraction, or provide inflexible guarantees (if any) about the explanations given.
+With Fanoos, we demonstrate the feasibility of achieving the desired flexibility in explanations and adjustability of fidelity level using methods that interleave between formal verification techniques, search heuristics, and user interaction.